Stephen Censky: Early life and education

 Censky was raised on a soybean and corn farm near Jackson, Minnesota and received a Bachelor of Science degree in agriculture from South Dakota State University.
 He won the Truman Scholarship while at South Dakota State University in 1980, the first winner in the school's history.
 He later went on to earn a postgraduate diploma in agriculture science from the University of Melbourne.

 Career

-Censky served as a legislative assistant to United States Senator James Abdnor before holding several appointments in the United States Department of Agriculture, eventually rising to become Administrator of the Foreign Agricultural Service.
-He went on to work for the American Soybean Association for the next 23 years, including serving as their chief executive officer for 21 of those years.
+Censky was a legislative assistant to United States Senator James Abdnor before holding several appointments in the United States Department of Agriculture, eventually rising to become Administrator of the Foreign Agricultural Service.
+He went on to work for the American Soybean Association for the next 23 years, including as their chief executive officer for 21 of those years.
 In 2017, he was nominated to the office of United States Deputy Secretary of Agriculture.
 He was confirmed by the U.S. Senate on October 3, 2017, by voice vote and was sworn in on October 10, 2017.
-He returned to the American Soybean Association, serving as chief executive officer, starting on November 9, 2020.
+He returned to the American Soybean Association, as chief executive officer, starting in November 2020.